SerenTera/monster-marker/README.md

 Currently only supports Big Blue Boxes.
 Can be modified for other objects.
 Many thanks to teralove for the work on party death markers for codes on markers (https://github.com/teralove/party-death-markers)

+## todo
+Simplify code and tidy up things.

+Use commands module by Pinkie Pie for commands handling.